adityaraj75/pathfinding-algo-visualizer/README.md

-## Pathfinding Algorithms Visualiser
+## Pathfinding Algorithms Visualizer

-A basic pathfinding algorithms visualiser
+A basic pathfinding algorithms visualizer

 Select start and end node

 Click and drag anywhere else to add barriers

-Select algorithm and Voila
+Select algorithm and Voila!!!